Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: C: Analyzing the behavior of the results

 \section{C: Analyzing the behavior of the results}

 To keep the figures in the main text as readable as possible, we have relegated a finer analysis of our results to this section.
-Below, we in turn investigate the limiting behavior of the bulk viscosity at high densities, compare our NNLO pQCD result with a lower-order ones, and study the validity of various approximations concerning the inclusion of only diagonal susceptibilities or only a part of the full temperature-dependence of the result.
+Below, we in turn investigate the limiting behavior of the bulk viscosity at high densities, compare our NNLO pQCD result with a lower-order ones, and study the validity of various approximations concerning, e.g., the inclusion of only diagonal susceptibilities or only a part of the full temperature dependence of the result. {At the end of the section, we also study the effect of the nFL correction to the electroweak rate, visible as the prefactor in eq.~(\ref{eq:lambda1}), on the bulk viscosity.
+This study gauges the stability of our results with respect to a future addition of currently unknown $O(\alpha_s)$ corrections to the electroweak rate.}